apache/trafficcontrol/docs/source/api/v4/cdns_name_federations.rst

 ------------------
 :id:          The intergral, unique identifier of the :term:`Federation`
 :cname:       The Canonical Name (CNAME) used by the federation
-:description: An optionally-present field containing a description of the field
+:description: The description of the :term:`Federation`

-	.. note:: This key will only be present if the description was provided when the federation was created

 :lastUpdated: The date and time at which this federation was last modified, in :ref:`non-rfc-datetime`
 :ttl:         Time to Live (TTL) for the ``cname``, in hours